 Exploring the Settlement – Be sure to take some time to walk around and see what life is like in this small community.
 During my time walking around the town there were two baby lambs that took a special interest in me, and every time I walked along the main road they would run after me following me until they lost sight home their home before they turned around.

 Hikes – In Port Howard one of the best things to do is go out and explore the many hikes around the settlement.
 Some of the most challenging ascend the 2000’+ tall Mt.
-Mama with great views of the town and some interesting rock formations.
+Maria with great views of the town and some interesting rock formations.
 Another one not to miss is the walk along the top of the hills that form the Narrows of the harbor for more great settlement views and a look into the Falkland Sound.